soradotwav/TCPG/README.md

 ## ✨ What's Inside:

 * Challenge Solutions:
   Each folder mirrors a book chapter, containing my completed solutions for every coding challenge.
+Challenges that have a continuation will either have the adjustments commented in the main file or, if not easily adjustable, will have their own files.
 * Progress Log:
   This readme documents my journey, capturing key takeaways, insights, and occasional stumbles on my C# path.
 ## Feel Free To: